harvzor/godot-gravity-bodies/README.md

 Multiplies the gravity applied to this body.

+#### Collision Layers and Masks

+Different bodies can be placed on different collision layers / masks to change which bodies attract each other.

 ## Examples

 These examples can be tested by running them from the `./examples` folder.